UniversalDependencies/docs/_abq/index.md

 Abaza uses all universal UD relations except `appos`, `clf`, `compound`, `dep`, `expl`, `goeswith`, `list`, `orphan` and `punct`.

-One language-specific relation is introduced for the Abaza treebank: `dep:repeat`.
+One language-specific relation is introduced for the Abaza treebank: [dep:repeat]().

 ## Treebanks